-The California lemon industry became established after the gold rush of 1849.
+The California lemon industry was established after the gold rush of 1849.
 From 1940 to 1965, production increased and the United States became a major provider of lemons.
 More than 50% of the US lemon crop is processed into juice and other drink products.
-The peel, pulp, and seeds are used to make oils, pectin, or other products.3
+The peel, pulp, and seeds are used to make oils, pectin, or other products.(Ensminger 1995)

 Uses and Pharmacology